 Ages: 6 months & older

-Prerequisites: Completion of Essential Skills and Neighborhood Prep
+Prerequisites: Completion of Essential Life Skills and Neighborhood Prep (or an Intermediate Obedience course)

 Class Size: Limited to 4 dogs